Lennie Briscoe: Character biography

-Born on January 2, 1940, Lennie Briscoe grows up in the Meatpacking District of Manhattan.
+Born on January 2, 1940, Lennie Briscoe grew up in the Meatpacking District of Manhattan.
 He has a brother.
 As a child, he attended P.S.
 21, as his father had before him, as well as P.S.
 189. He attended college at the City College of New York.
 A veteran of two failed marriages, Briscoe has two daughters by his first wife, the elder Julia and the younger Cathy (Jennifer Bill), and a nephew, Det.
-Ken Briscoe (played by Orbach's son, Chris).
-Cathy is born on June 23, 1971 and is murdered on March 4, 1998.
-By 2002, he has at least two grandchildren.
+Ken Briscoe (played by Orbach's real-life son, Chris).
+Cathy was born on June 23, 1971, and murdered on March 4, 1998.
+By 2002, Briscoe has at least two grandchildren.

 Prior to working for the NYPD, Briscoe worked at his uncle's liquor store.

-Briscoe begins working in the NYPD homicide department in 1981.
+Briscoe began working in the NYPD homicide department in 1981.
 He carries a Smith & Wesson Model 36 revolver as his service weapon.

 He is a recovering alcoholic, admitting he spent "20 years in a bottle.”
 He often makes references to being a "friend of Bill W.", which is a reference to his having attended Alcoholics Anonymous.
 In the 1996 episode "Aftershock", after witnessing an execution from a case that he helped investigate, he falls off the wagon with disastrous results; Assistant District Attorney Claire Kincaid (Jill Hennessy) is struck and killed by a drunk driver while driving him home from a bar.
-He feels responsible for her death, and he remains sober for the rest of his life.
+He feels responsible for her death, and remains sober for the rest of his life.